AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     frame (rather than the default behavior of exiting immediately and not even attempting the other frames in the range).

+.. option:: --parallel-frames

+    When iterating over a frame range or views, if this option is used, the frames will run *concurrently* and not necessarily in any deterministic order.

+    Running the range of frames in parallel is helpful in cases where (a) there are enough frames in the range to make it be better to parallelize over the range rather than within each operation (rule of thumb: you should probably have at least as many frames to process as cores available); (b) it doesn't matter what order the frames are processed in (e.g., no frames have a dependency on the computed results of earlier frames); and (c) you have enough memory and I/O bandwidth to handle all the parallel jobs (probably equal to the number of cores).

+    Without the `--parallel-frames` option, the frame range will be executed in increasing numerical order and each frame in the range will run to completion before the next one starts.
+Multithreading will be used for the individual operations done to each frame.
+This mode is less efficient if you have more frames than cores available, but it is guaranteed to be safe even if there are order or data dependencies between your frames, and it

+    This feature was added to OpenImageIO 2.5.1.

 .. option:: --wildcardoff, --wildcardon

     These *positional* options turn off (or on) numeric wildcard expansion